Publications

 These guides on hate crime prevention and reporting are available in Arabic, Armenian, Chinese, English, and Hindi, Korean, Punjabi, Spanish, Vietnamese.

 Provides information on the legal rights of persons with disabilities.
-The handbook discusses both California and federal laws in order to get a complete picture of the law on a particular topic.
-This handbook updates Legal Rights of Persons with Disabilities 1997.
+These publications discuss both California and federal laws in order to get a complete picture of the law on a particular topic.

 Provides information to assist government officials in complying with California's conflict-of-interest laws and to assist the public and news media in understanding and monitoring situations that may give rise to conflicts of interest.
 More about conflicts of interest.